Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 A dental crown can be made from gold alloy, dental composite, porcelain-fused-to-metal, or all porcelain.
-Philadelphia cosmetic dentist Dr. Lindsey Marshall uses only metal-free, mercury-free products in her office, so we offer only all-porcelain crowns.
-Composite crowns could be done but they are not as strong, especially on back teeth where a sturdy chewing surface is essential.
+Since Dr. Marshall only uses metal-free and mercury-free products in her office, all of our crowns are all-porcelain only.
+Dr. Marshall also offers composite crowns but they are not as strong, especially on back teeth where a sturdy chewing surface is essential.

 A porcelain crown is a glass-like ceramic not unlike delicate china.
 By itself it is brittle, but once bonded to your tooth it is hard, durable, and visually pleasing.
 It contains no metal.

 Whatever a crown is made of must be hard enough to withstand chewing forces for years, yet not so hard that it will wear down the opposing teeth.
 Gold alloy fulfills those requirements, but looks unattractive.
 Dental porcelain also fulfills them and has the added benefit of looking like tooth enamel.